fluxninja/aperture/docs/content/get-started/integrations/metrics/metrics.md

                 collection_interval: 1s
 ```

-If you have installing the Aperture Agent on Kubernetes, you can use a Secret
+If you are installing the Aperture Agent on Kubernetes, you can use a Secret and
-and a ConfigMap to pass environment variables to the Aperture Agent, as shown
+a ConfigMap to pass environment variables to the Aperture Agent, as shown below:
-below:

 ```yaml
 apiVersion: v1